Butler scores 28, Heat beat depleted Lakers 110-104

 Kentavious Caldwell-Pope scored 28 points, including 6 of 11 3-pointers.

+“Very proud of the effort, the fight and the belief we had in one and another that we could beat this team,” Los Angeles coach Frank Vogel said.
+“Our guys competed their tails off.”

 Recently acquired Andre Drummond returned from a four-game absence and had 15 points and 12 rebounds for the Lakers.
-Drummond hurt his right big toe in his Los Angeles debut March 31.
+Drummond hurt his right big toe in his Los Angeles debut on March 31.

+“It felt good, a little sore but it’s not going to hold me back,” Drummond said.

 The Lakers continued without injured LeBron James and Anthony Davis.
 James missed his 10th consecutive game because of a sprained ankle and Davis has sat out the last 24 contests with a calf strain.
 Forward Kyle Kuzma also was sidelined Thursday with a calf strain.